jnieberg/react-three-texture/examples/README.md

 ## Introduction

 This is an examples demo of the Texture Tinker Tool.
-Go to https://github.com/jnieberg/react-three-texture for more information about the Texture Tinker Tool.
+Go to https://github.com/jnieberg/react-three-texture for more information about this package.

 ## Installation and Run